 To date we have not generated any revenue from the sales of products or services.
-There are a number of conditions that we must satisfy before we will be able to generate revenue, including but not limited to successful completion of the TBI, FDA, CE Mark or Health Canada clearance of the PoNSTM device for balance disorder associated with TBI, manufacturing of a commercially-viable version of the PoNSTM device and demonstration of safety and effectiveness sufficient to generate commercial orders by customers for our product.
+There are a number of conditions that we must satisfy before we will be able to generate revenue, including but not limited to successful completion of the TBI or MS clinical studies, U.S. Food and Drug Administration ("FDA"), CE Mark or Health Canada clearance of the PoNSTM device for balance disorder associated with TBI, manufacturing of a commercially-viable version of the PoNSTM device and demonstration of safety and effectiveness sufficient to generate commercial orders by customers for our product.
 In addition, given the importance of the U.S. Army to our early commercial plans, if the U.S. Army were to eventually decide not to purchase our product, we would need to replace those sales in the civilian market which will lower our early commercialization forecast.
-To date, we have not achieved many of these conditions, and the successful achievement of such conditions will require significant expenditures.
-Because we have not generated any revenues, we are dependent entirely on funding from outside investors.
+To date, we have not achieved any of these conditions, and the successful achievement of such conditions will require significant expenditures.
+Because we have not generated any revenues, we are significantly dependent on funding from outside investors.
 There is no guarantee that such funding will be available at all or in sufficient amounts to satisfy our required expenditures.
-Furthermore, even if we were able to raise sufficient capital to successfully design and manufacture a commercially-viable version of the PoNSTM device and to receive FDA, CE Mark or Health Canada clearance, we do not currently have any contract or other arrangement to sell the PoNSTM device.
-Accordingly, we cannot know for certain that we will ever be able to generate any revenue from the sales of products or services.
+Furthermore, even if we were able to raise sufficient capital to manufacture a commercially-viable version of the PoNSTM device and to receive FDA, CE Mark or Health Canada clearance, we do not currently have any contract or other arrangement to sell the PoNSTM device.
+Accordingly, we cannot assure you that we will ever be able to generate any revenue from the sales of products or services.